vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Şaṣṭivrata ); HV II, 866 (from Pad. ).
 Prāvaraña ṣaṣṭhi-on Mārg. śu.
 6, one should offer to gods and

-brahmanas some thing (such as a blanket) as protection
+brāhmaṇas some thing (such as a blanket) as protection

 against cold; GK 84.
 Prāvaraṇotsavam one of the twelve yātrās of Puruṣottama on